SIRIO CX 4-68

 NOTE: The antenna is tunable from 68 to 73 MHz.
 This can be done by sliding the top section in or out, but the gamma match tap remains unchanged.
 In fact, there is only one frequency where a correct SWR = 1 with 50 Ohm impedance can be found.
 At any other frequency, measured directly at the antenna or via a coaxial cable, the impedance will deviate slightly.
 An applied coaxial cable then acts as an impedance transformer so that the found SWR ≈ 1 with a different length ends up at a shifted resonance point.

 The antenna is solid and robust in terms of mechanical construction.
-It is definitely worth its price (if waterresistant).
+It is definitely worth its price (if treated as waterresistant).

 It is a pity that the E-shaped mounting bracket is electrolytically galvanized instead of barrel zinc plating or made of stainless steel or aluminum.